wjc404/GEMM_AVX2/README.md

-#Function naming in source codes:
+#Function namings in source codes:

 load/dgemmblk: The role of the function: load = "load elements from main matrix and pack them into a matrix block"; dgemmblk = "do dgemm of matrix blocks".